National Core Indicators: National Core Indicators-Intellectual and Developmental Disabilities (NCI-IDD)

+The NCI-IDD Survey Portfolio

-The NCI framework comprises an In Person Survey, three family surveys (The Adult Family Survey, The Family/Guardian Survey and The Children/Family Survey) and The Staff Stability Survey.
+The NCI-IDD portfolio comprises an In Person Survey, three family surveys (The Adult Family Survey, The Family/Guardian Survey and The Children/Family Survey) and State of the Workforce Survey.

 The In Person Survey

-The In-Person Survey, formerly called the Adult Consumer Survey is completed with a minimum of 400 individuals (per participating state) who are 18 years of age or older and receiving at least one paid service in addition to case management.
+The In-Person Survey is completed with a minimum of 400 individuals (per participating state) who are 18 years of age or older and receiving at least one paid service in addition to case management.
 There are over 100 key outcome indicators in the survey that are designed to gather valid and reliable data across five broad domains: individual outcomes; family outcomes; health, welfare and rights; staff stability; and system performance.
 The survey has three components; background data, and two interview sections.
 The background data is most frequently completed by service coordinators prior to the face-to-face survey and includes information about general demographics; where people live, work, health information, etc. The interview part of the survey must be conducted face to face with the individual receiving services.
 The first section can only be answered by the individual.
 The second section of the survey may be completed by a proxy if the interviewer determines the individual cannot answer for him or herself or if the individual does not want to respond the NCI team provides training for interviewers who administer the survey.
 Completed surveys are entered using a secure online data entry system designed by HSRI.

-The National Core Indicator Family Surveys
+The Family Surveys

 The Adult Family Survey

 The Adult Family Survey is completed by a minimum of 400 respondents (per participating state) who have an adult family member with I/DD living in the family home.
 This survey is mailed out to families to be completed.
 Returned survey information is entered into a secure on-line data entry system designed and managed by HSRI.
 States report response rates of between 35%- 40%.